-If you’ve ever seen a child flapping their arms when they’re excited, you might have wondered if it’s a sign of autism.
-While it can be a symptom of autism, it’s important to remember that not all children who flap their arms are autistic.
+If you’ve ever seen a child flap their arms when they’re excited, you might have wondered if it’s a sign of autism.
+While it can be a symptom of autism, it’s important to remember that we should not generalize all children who flap their arms to autism.

 What is arm flapping?

 Arm flapping is a type of physical behavior that often involves the rhythmic, repetitive motion of the arms.
 Typically, the person will extend their arms and move them up and down, not dissimilar to the motion of a bird flapping its wings.
 Simply speaking, without context, arm flapping is a behaviour that we all do at some point in our lives.

 In some autistic individuals, this behaviour is often observed in both children and adults when they are excited, overwhelmed, or anxious, as it can serve as a self-stimulatory or self-soothing mechanism.
 It is not a behaviour exclusive to any single condition, and can be observed in a variety of contexts across different age groups.
 While it is often associated with autism spectrum disorder due to its frequency among individuals with this condition, arm flapping alone is not a definitive sign of autism.
 Understanding the reasons behind arm flapping and its connection to an individual’s environment can help us understand more about the behaviour itself.

 Self-stimulation in autistic individuals, often referred to as “stimming”, is a term used to describe certain repetitive behaviours or actions.
 Our behaviours always serve a function to us and behaviours for self-stimulation nonetheless, also serves a function.
 Everyone engages in some kind of self-stimulation behaviour.
 Think of it as something people do to help themselves calm down, focus, or handle overwhelming situations.